 Finally: you’ve been involved with a range of feminist activism and work – women’s peace camp, founding member of EVAW, founder of London Feminist Network and reviver of reclaim the night marches.
 How has the traffic between activism and academia shaped both your writing and your activism?

 I don't really think of myself as an academic because I'm in a [post 1992] university where the bulk of my work is teaching: we don't really have research time.
 So I mainly think of myself as a lecturer or a teacher.
 When I was very involved in activism I was frustrated with a lot of feminist academic texts that I thought were very dense, overly wordy, and overly theoretical; because although I often found them interesting, they didn't address the concerns of activist groups or provide things that activist groups might need.
 When I was very involved in activism people really wanted grand overarching theories like women produced during the second wave.
 Because it's one thing to know what you're against, but we also need to know what are we for.
 What would a different world look like?
 It's become a cliché, but actually such a question is really important to activists.
 Because being an activist involves asking structural questions: what do we want and what would it look like?
 What would doing this differently look like?
 These are strategic questions and they involve trying to build our own political strategy.
-Again, and wilfully, government and mainstream media narratives often demean and dismiss and treat such large questioning as something frivolous or indulgent precisely to stop us building it up.
+Again, and wilfully, government and mainstream media narratives often demean and dismiss this, and treat such large questioning as something frivolous or indulgent precisely to stop us building it up.

 So I was frustrated that academia didn't provide that.
 I still am actually, even now; all the time I see how ideas and trends are being shaped by the main journals in the English language, and by how you get a ‘big name’ on one topic and then they're the ones that are always cited on that topic forever.
-It's crazy, it's quite narrow.
+It's bizarre , it's quite narrow.
 Academia is it’s own game and culture, isn't it.
 Within that game you're not encouraged to do what people were allowed to get away with in the second wave in the 1970s.
 I think if Kate Millet, for example, tried to write Sexual Politics now, let alone Shulamith Firestone’s work - there's no way any of that would get published as a piece of academic work because it's grand theory, it's women’s own views and ideas and visions about how things should change.
 And that's not seen as rigorous, or having appropriate referencing, or as being ‘proper’ academia.
 So sometimes I'm quite frustrated with that, and I've been told on several occasions that my work is too journalistic, too popular, too crossover, not academic enough.
 But I take heart from the fact that also people go out of their way to contact me, or to find my work email and say that my books or writing has helped them to understand the particular current issue or has helped them finally know what particular terms mean.
 That's what I think academia should be about: using concepts and ideas to contextualize current events that matter to everybody.